honcyeung/AI-Powered-E-commerce-Image-Generation/README.md

 - `load.py`: Handles the initial data loading from data/FashionDataset.csv and prepares it for processing.
 - `generate.py`: Contains the logic to interact with the Google genai API and create new images based on the data.
 - `edit.py`: Implements image processing functions to standardize and prepare the images for final output.
-To run the full pipeline, execute the main script:
+- `display.py`: display the original and edit AI-generated images To run the full pipeline, execute the main script:
 ```python main.py```